Background

 - The Department of Fisheries, Forestry and Agriculture

-- The Department of Immigration, Population Growth and Skills
+- The Department of Jobs, Immigration and Growth

 - The College of the North Atlantic